 I also shared my workflow earlier this year about getting started with video content in less than 30 minutes.

 If you’re looking for more ideas on content creation, the next thing you do is to change your perspective — instead of looking inside-out, start looking at your organization from the outside.

 I’m sure you already know this — the best perspective to look at your organization is from your customer’s eyes.
 No matter what your industry or product/service offering, your customers go through the different stages of awareness.

 Let’s take a closer look at the 5 levels of customer awareness.
 This is another way to look at the buyer’s journey.

 Stage 1: Unaware

 People at this stage are not necessarily in need of anything at this point.
 Looking at this differently, people are unaware of and don’t care about you.
 They don’t know you.
 And most importantly, people at this stage won’t buy from you.

 Imagine you are a local pet shop who just opened last week.
-As you can imagine, there are a lot of people who don’t know you.
-Your relatives, your neighbors, and definitely a whole lot of pet parents.
+As you can imagine, there are a lot of people who don’t know you: your relatives, your neighbors, and definitely a whole lot of pet parents.
 They are all part of this group.
 Obviously, they don’t know you so it’s practically impossible for them to buy from you at this point.

-Stage 2: Pain Aware
+Stage 2: Pain Aware or Problem Aware

 These are people who are aware of their problem but not any solutions.